waremon9/tic80_MoiAdventure/README.md

 in the folder "endProject" is the game as it was at the end of the project.

 project1.2 is the game  after some improvement and more feature since i keep on develloping it for fun

+(particle.tic is only tool for creating particle effect)